Business line of credit vs. credit card: How to decide

 If you’re trying to decide which option is best for your organization, here are a few things to consider:

 • What are your current or upcoming business expenses?
-If you know you’ll have short-term, seasonal or larger expenses, a business LOC can provide access to cash to cover these costs without hindering cash flow.
-But a business credit card is ideal for separating business expenses from personal ones while allowing you to make smaller company purchases.
+If you know you’ll have short-term, seasonal or larger expenses, a business LOC can provide access to cash to help cover these costs while supporting cash flow.
+But a business credit card may be a better fit for separating business expenses from personal ones while allowing you to make smaller company purchases.

 • What is your credit score?
-It may be easier to get approved for a business LOC than other types of business loans, especially if you’re still building business credit or have been in business less than a year.
-But qualifying for a business credit card could be even easier than qualifying for a high-limit business LOC.
-Approval depends on multiple factors, so eligibility can vary.
+It may be easier to get approved for a business LOC than some other types of business loans, depending on the lender and your qualifications.
+But qualifying for a business credit card may be easier than qualifying for a high-limit business LOC.
+Approval depends on multiple factors, such as time in business and credit history, so eligibility can vary.

 • Do you want to give employees access to company funds?
 Business credit cards let you extend purchasing power to multiple employees for business-related expenses.
-This can boost morale and empowerment while also giving you the ability to track spending, set limits and potentially earn rewards on their purchases.
+This can help streamline expense management while also giving you the ability to track spending, set limits and potentially earn rewards on their purchases.

 Key takeaways

 You have options when it comes to accessing funds that can help your company grow and thrive.
-Both business LOCs and business credit cards can help you cover expenses as well as manage your cash flow.
+Both business LOCs and business credit cards can help you cover expenses and manage your cash flow.
 But if you’re interested in earning rewards, providing free employee cards and using tools to keep track of spending, a business credit card might make more sense for your company.

-If you think a business credit card is the right choice for your organization, compare Capital One business credit cards today.
-You can even see if you’re pre-approved with no harm to your personal credit score.
+If you think a business credit card is the right choice for your organization, discover Capital One business credit card options today.
+You can even find out whether you’re pre-approved with no harm to your credit scores.

 Capital One Business